-Plant Breeders without Borders shares knowledge and plant breeding skills via experienced plant breeders, trainees, agricultural students and partners working in developing countries.
+Plant Breeders without Borders, with help from Bayer, shares knowledge and plant breeding skills in developing countries via experienced plant breeders, agricultural students, and partners.

-This year Bayer and Plant Breeders without Borders join forces with Bogor University in Indonesia to empower 30 farmers and agricultural students to develop their own varieties of Bambara Groundnut and other Indonesian indigenous vegetables.
-Practical training in plant crossing to develop varieties will be the main focus as well as how to successfully market the products in order to make a sustainable living.
+One example: they have joined forces with Bogor University in Indonesia to empower 30 farmers and agricultural students to develop their own varieties of Bambara Groundnut and other Indonesian indigenous vegetables.
+Practical training in plant crossing to develop varieties will be the focus, as well as how to successfully market the products to make a sustainable living.
 The aim is to reduce poverty and improve food security following climate change.